fortify/sample-parser/README.md

     - __Plugin description (description):__ description of the plugin.
 Any information useful for plugin users can be placed here.
       Optional.
 Max length: 500 chars.

-      Example of plugin description definition
+      Example plugin description definition:
       ```
       <description>Parser description.</description>
       ```

     - __Plugin resources (resources):__ This section contains references to the resource files that can be included in the plugin package.
-Currently, only 2 types of resources are supported: localization files and images.
+Currently, only two types of resources are supported: localization files and images.
-        - __Plugin localization files (resources : localization):__ collection of language sections that define languages supported by plugin.
-For parser plugins localization files must contain valid names of the vulnerability attributes that parser plugin can produce.
+        - __Plugin localization files (resources : localization):__ collection of language sections that define languages that the plugin suppports.
+For parser plugins, localization files must contain valid names of the vulnerability attributes that the parser plugin can produce.
-          Each language definition consist of HTML ISO language code and path to localization file located inside plugin package.
+          Each language definition consist of HTML ISO language code and the path to the localization file located inside the plugin package.
           There is a special language code "default".
-Language of this type will be used if SSC client requested language which localization is not included in the plugin package.
+This language type is used if an SSC client requests a language that has not been localized in the plugin package.
-          If SSC client requests localization for a language not defined in plugin manifest and there is no default language defined, English language localization will be used as a default.
+          If SSC client requests localization for a language that is not defined in the plugin manifest, and no default language is defined, English language localization is used as the default.
-          Location attribute of the language section must contain full path to localization file inside plugin package.
+          The location attribute of the language section must contain the full path to the localization file in the plugin package.
-          Localization file must be valid key value property file.
-Only UTF-8 encoding of the localization files is supported.
+          The localization file must be a valid key value property file.
+SSC supports only UTF-8 encoding of the localization files.

-          Example of plugin localization definition
+          Example plugin localization definition:
           ```
             <localization>
                 <language id="default" location="/resources/sample_en.properties"/>